-Calm Harm educates using strategies from evidence-based Dialectic Behaviour Therapy (DBT).
+The Calm Harm app educates using strategies from evidence-based Dialectical Behaviour Therapy (DBT).
 DBT has been shown to be an effective treatment for some groups of patients who self-harm.

 The focus is on helping the user learn to identify and manage their ‘emotional mind’.
 The app teaches children and young people impulse control, emotional regulation and tracks underlying triggers to harmful urges.
 It also helps self-monitor and signposts to help.

-Calm Harm gives users some immediate techniques to help break the cycle of self-harm and explore underlying trigger factors.
+The Calm Harm app gives users some immediate techniques to help break the cycle of self-harm and explore underlying trigger factors.
 Self-harm is an impulsive behaviour and immediate access to support is needed to regulate an impulse.
-It is a key risk factor in suicide and is habit forming.
+It is a key risk factor in suicide and is habit-forming.

-DBT is a therapy that is evidence based for impulse control and emotional regulation.
+Dialectical Behaviour Therapy (DBT) is a therapy that is evidence-based for impulse control and emotional regulation.
 Apps on handheld devices are available immediately and can be used in private to help urge reduction and to reduce frequent behaviour.
-Calm Harm provides a sense of control to deal with problems, helps self-reflection and increases motivation to ask for help.
+The Calm Harm app provides a sense of control to deal with problems, helps self-reflection and increases motivation to ask for help.

 To develop an evidence-based, widely accessible digital tool to help young people (13 years and over) manage the urge to self-harm (younger with parent involvement).